 Jenn: And whose dog is this?

 Douglas: Marty Crone, way back in the back corner.
 She does our GIS work.
 She fosters dogs who have been rescued, and finds a home for them.
-So they come here, and they get exposure to people.
-It’s actually kind of a neat thing.
+They come here and get exposure to people.
+It’s kind of a neat thing.
 We have a lot of dogs come through here.

 Jenn: Full service office.

 Douglas: Everyone’s into it, so it’s fun.
 That’s Jack.

 Douglas: So this is just cubicles and office spaces here.

 Jenn: And the odd owl.